DyG2Vec: Efficient Representation Learning for Dynamic Graphs: Appendix

 \subsection{Implementation Details}

 We train our model using the Pytorch framework \citep{torch}.
 The dynamic graph data and GNN encoder architecture are implemented using Pytorch Geometric \citep{pyg}.
 The ReLU activation function is used for all models.
-The code and datasets are publicly available \footnote{The code will be open-sourced upon publication}.
+The code and datasets are publicly available at \url{https://github.com/huawei-noah/noah-research/tree/master/graph_atlas}.

-\textbf{Negative Sampling}: For future link prediction, we sample an equal number of negative interactions and positive (target) interactions.
-Negative interactions are sampled by sampling a random negative destination node from the set of all possible nodes.
-For the Recall@10 and MRR metrics, we sample 500 random negative destinations for each positive target edge.